Common Sugar Ants

 Argentine Ant

-Argentine ants are approximately 1/8 of an inch or 3.5 mm long and light to dark brown in color.
-Unlike other ant species, they have no stinger, and are known to protect themselves and their large colonies against intruders with several bites if provoked.
-During the summer, nests are located in soil and are usually very shallow.
-Though they do not nest indoors, they are found in moist, but not wet areas like indoor pipes, sinks, and electrical fixtures.
+Argentine ants are approximately 1/8 of an inch or 3.5 mm long and light to dark brown.
+Unlike other ant species, they have no stinger and are known to protect themselves and their large colonies against intruders with several bites if provoked.

-In addition to being a household pests, this ant destroys outdoor vegetation by feeding on honeydew execrated by aphids.
-First prevent and control argentine ants traveling to your home by creating a barrier treating with a long-lasting residual insecticide like Supreme IT.
+First, prevent and control argentine ants traveling to your home by creating a barrier treated with a long-lasting residual insecticide like Supreme IT.
 Apply 1 fl. oz. of Supreme IT per gallon of water per 1,000 sq. ft.
-Spray along the the perimeter of your homes foundation by spraying 3 feet up and 3 feet out from the foundation.
-While spraying also treat the window and door frame, eaves, soffits, garage doors, rain gutters, electrical/plumbing penetrations, and cracks and crevices.

 Then, drench any outdoor ant mounds by spraying around the opening of the ant mound.
 Once this is done, spray the mound itself until completely saturated.